CommunityOfCoders/Inheritance-2023/droidcrafters.md

 entries for students are not regularly audited.
 To overcome this problem, a Hostel Management System is to be developed

+## 🛠Project Setup
+##### 👉 Requirements:

+Any Operating System (ie. MacOS X, Linux, Windows)

+Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)

+A little knowledge of Dart and Flutter.

+1 GB storage

+##### 💻 Setup:

+Clone this github repository into your local device.

+Open the project folder in your IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc).

+Install all the packages required.
+Run flutter pub get from the terminal to install the required packages.

+If you want to collaborate please contact the undersigned.

+## 💻Usage
+👤

+When presented with the Home page, user can navigate through the photo gallery and informative options about hostel

+Student can go to Registration forms option, to apply for Hostel

+Any registered Warden or Rector can log in to their profiles, or new registration for the same can be done with admin rights

+Admin:
+The admin can register users as Rector or Warden, and allotment of the registered students is also handled through this profile.

+Students:
+Allotted students are provided with their default credentials, and can log in to their accounts.
+Students can thereby provide daily attendance in given timeline, along with other facilities like in-out data or leave application.

+Rector:
+User who is logged in as Rector can view and manage wardens, and analyse room change or leave applications along with handling complaints from students.

+Warden:
+User who is logged in as Warden can view daily attendance of students in their respective blocks and can manage accepting or rejecting the attendance of a student beyond the given timeline.

 ## 👨‍💻Team Members